Inner-worldly asceticism: Four-fold typology

-In religions which can be characterized by inner-world-asceticiim, the world appears to the religious virtuoso as his responsibility.
+In religions which can be characterized by inner-worldly asceticism, the world appears to the religious virtuoso as his responsibility.

 Rationalism

 For Weber, the worldly ascetic is a rationalist.
 He rationalizes his own conduct but also rejects conduct which is specifically irrational, esthetic, or dependent upon his own emotional reactions to the world.

 Inner-worldly asceticism, including above all Protestantism, taught the fulfillment of obligations in the world as the sole method of proving religious merit.
 Its emphasis on the importance of one's calling encouraged the differentiation of life-spheres, while its rationality favoured an emphasis on natural law – further aspects enhancing the impact Weber postulated such asceticism had upon the development of capitalism, or rather the particular type of capitalism Weber saw as marked by "the rational organization and institutionalization of social relationships...rational bourgeois capitalism".

 Criticism

 Critics have challenged the validity of Weber's linking of Calvinism, and predestination in particular, with the emergence of the capitalist spirit; as well as more generally disputing any inherent or correlative link between Protestantism and capitalism.

 Postmodernism in its repudiation of metanarratives has rejected Weber's theory as one Eurocentric aspect of such grand tales; though Fredric Jameson sees it as illuminating at least one facet of the bourgeois cultural revolution—the psycho-sociological transformation that accompanied the move from traditional agrarian society to the modern urban world-system.